rhfogh/mxlims_data_model/README.md

 For general documentation see docs/Overview.pdf

+For a detailed snapshot of the MXLIMS model as of early 2025 see MXLIMS_presentation_2025.pdf

 For model documentation see docs/html, where docs/html/MxlimsMessage.html is the starting point, for covering the entire model.